Hull Trinity House: History

 In 1541 Henry VIII re-affirmed the guild's right to charge lowage and stowage for the support of an almshouse with a charter, as well as the rights of a legal entity, such as the ability to sue or hold property.
 The charter was re-affirmed in 1547, 1554, and 1567.

 In 1567 Elizabeth I granted the guild powers to settle disputes between ships' masters and seamen, and to prevent any seamen thought unfit to take charge of a vessel.

 Under a 1581 charter the guild regulated the use of The Haven (late the Old harbour), and licensed pilots.
 It also positioned buoys and beacons in the Humber for navigation.
 The right to charge primage, a local import duty, was granted in the 1581 charter.
 By the 1600s most matters of governance and tolls relating to the Port of Hull were controlled by the Trinity House.

 In 1625, Ferres, an elder brother of the guild founded an Almshouse, Ferres' Hospital; on his death it was taken over by the guild.

 In 1680 Charles II appointed the guild as managers of the Haven, and affirmed the right to charge primage, set buoys, appoint pilots and make bylaws.

-The Trinity House Building was rebuilt in 1753, and a guild house added in 1775.
+The Trinity House Building was rebuilt in 1753, and a guild house added in 1775 by the architect Joseph Page.
 The buildings were of brick, with stucco fronts, in a Tuscan style.
 Statues of Neptune and Britannia were installed above the main entrance, with the building forming a square around a courtyard, with almshouse rooms around it.
 In 1835 the guild had several other almshouses around the town.